gracelang/language/languageSpec/spec.md

 Grace supports reuse in two ways: through **`inherit`** statements and through **`use`** statements.
-Object constructors (and classes) can contain one `inherit` statement, while traits cannot contain an `inherit` statement;  object constructors, classes and traits can all contain one or more `use` statements.
+Object constructors (including classes and modules) can contain one `inherit` statement, while traits cannot contain an `inherit` statement;  object constructors, classes, modules and traits can all contain one or more `use` statements.

 Both `inherit` and `use` introduce the attributes of a reused object — called the _parent_ — into the current object (the object under